 Your impact: helping to secure Bluff Lake’s future…

-Thanks to our supporters, this past year has been transformational for Bluff Lake Nature Center and our mission.
+Thanks to our supporters, the past few years has been transformational for Bluff Lake Nature Center and our mission.
 For example, Bluff Lake Nature Center has:

 - completed our first ever capital campaign, a $3.1 million effort to secure a year-round lake environment, both preserving and strengthening the infrastructure of our centerpiece Bluff Lake.
 Construction is well underway to ensure the future of the 133-year-old lake.